torisrobloxmarket-lang/Siounsniojsipjns/README.md

             end

             if blockedConn then blockedConn:Disconnect() end
-            if completed and Logic.Pathfinding.Active then stopPathfinding() break end task.wait(0.3)
+            if completed and Logic.Pathfinding.Active then
+                SendNotification("Teleport", "Destination reached!", 3)
+                stopPathfinding()
+                break
+            end
+            task.wait(0.3)
         end
     end)